Back to overview

 Master the law with a conversion course

-For those interested in gaining a general legal qualification at Master’s level, ULaw’s MA Law (conversion) course is an option to consider.
-The qualification includes a pre-course programme to be completed online in order to get you up to speed in legal method before you begin the Master’s.
+For those interested in gaining a general legal qualification at master’s level, The University of Law’s MA Law (conversion) course is an option worth considering.
+The qualification includes a pre-course programme to be completed online to get you up to speed in legal method before you begin the master’s.

 The course is delivered by qualified lawyers who are subject matter experts, with face-to-face or online learning options.
-It focuses on legal practice and not just theory and is aimed at non-law students who would like to keep their legal career options open.
+It focuses on legal practice and not just theory and is aimed at non-law students who’d like to keep their legal career options open.

-Find out more about ULaw’s MA Law (conversion) course.
+Find out more about The University of Law’s MA Law (conversion) course.

 “The MA Law (conversion) is a fantastic postgraduate law conversion course giving students the academic legal knowledge and skills necessary to become a lawyer.
-Whilst preparing learners for modern professional legal examinations such as the SQE and centralised Bar assessments, it also allows students to demonstrate deeper understanding of developing legal issues in a Dissertation Module,” explains Peter Goodchild.
+While preparing learners for modern professional legal examinations, such as the SQE and centralised Bar assessments, it also allows students to demonstrate deeper understanding of developing legal issues in a dissertation module,” explains Peter Goodchild.

-Don’t forget that one of the benefits of taking a conversion course which includes a Master’s is that you will be eligible to receive the government’s postgraduate loan.
-There’s more about funding your studies on LawCareers.Net’s ‘Finances’ page and this Oracle: ‘Funding the SQE’.
+Don’t forget that one of the benefits of taking a conversion course that includes a master’s is that you’ll be eligible to receive the government’s postgraduate loan.
+There’s more about funding your studies on LawCareers.Net’s ‘Finances’ page and in this Oracle: ‘Funding the SQE’.

 Just the essentials: SQE Law Essentials Online

-Find out more about ULaw’s SQE Law Essentials Online course.
+Find out more about The University of Law’s SQE Law Essentials Online course.

 Law firms

 Choosing the right conversion and SQE preparation course for you is crucial and as you can see, there are now more options than ever to become a solicitor.
-Whether you want to convert via the new PGDL, or do a MA conversion course to gain a Master’s qualification alongside your course, the introduction of the SQE has opened up the gateway for students to decide.
-Do your research, speak to your university careers adviser and make sure to check what your potential future firms are doing in regards to conversion courses.
-That will equip you to make the right decision for your future legal career.
+Whether you want to convert via the new PGDL, or do an MA conversion course to gain a master’s qualification alongside your course, the introduction of the SQE has opened up the gateway for students to decide.
+Do your research, speak to your university careers adviser and check what your potential future firms are doing in regards to conversion courses.
+This knowledge will equip you to make the right decision for your future legal career.

-Interested in studying at ULaw?
-Find out whether they have an open day coming up!
+Interested in studying at The University of Law?
+Find out whether there’s an open day coming up!

 Find out more about the Solicitors Qualifying Exam with our SQE hub, sponsored by The University of Law.

-Bethany Wren is content and events manager at LawCareers.Net.
+Bethany Wren is head of content & events at LawCareers.Net.